AdobeDocs/experience-manager-desktop-app.en/help/using.md

 For best practices around collaborative editing, see [Advanced workflow: collaborate on same files and avoid editing conflicts](#adv-workflow-collaborate-avoid-conflicts).

+In the following cases, you may want to discard your changes and edits to the local asset.
+Click **[!UICONTROL Discard Changes]**.

+* If you do not want to save your local changes in AEM.
+* Start making changes on the original asset after saving some changes.
+* Stop editing the asset as it is no longer needed.

+If necessary, toggle check-out.
+The updated asset is removed from the local cache folder and is downloaded again when you edit or open it.

 ## Upload and add new assets to AEM {#upload-and-add-new-assets-to-aem}

 It may be necessary to add new assets to the repository.
 For example, you may be an agency photographer or contractor who must add a large number of photos from a photoshoot to the AEM repository.
 To add fresh content to AEM, click ![Upload to cloud icon](assets/do-not-localize/upload_to_cloud_da2.png) in the top-bar of the app.
 Browse to the asset files in the local file system and click **[!UICONTROL Select]**.
 The app starts uploading the asset and displays a progress bar at the bottom if the asset takes longer to upload.